FAQ

 -

-At this time, I am only offering virtual sessions, via a Canadian-run secure video-conferencing platform called Jane App.
+No. At this time, I am only offering virtual sessions, via a Canadian-run secure video-conferencing platform called Jane App.

 -